indimail/tinydnssec/README.md

 # Source Compiling/Linking

+tinydnssec uses functions from [libqmail](https://github.com/mbhangui/libqmail) for standard io, string functions and other common tasks.

 ## Download / clone libqmail

 libqmail uses GNU autotools.
-You need to haave autoconf, automake, libtool and pkg config package.
+You need to have autoconf, automake, libtool and pkg config package.
 Follow the instructions below to have them installed in case you don't have them.

 ```
 $ cd /usr/local/src